Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: REAL-DATA EXAMPLE

-Based on a previous study on the same topic \cite{liu2002prospective} and other publications investigating factors contributing to cognitive function and memory which in turn may affect the magnitude of measurement error, we included the following covariates in our analysis, with their corresponding covariate set indicated in parentheses: family history of CVD, marital status ($V_{1(-{}-Y)}$), depression status\cite{mcdermott2009meta, ,van2007depression}, sleep duration\cite{ma2020association,hoevenaar2011sleep} ($V_{2(-ZY)}$), energy intake, baseline hypertension, diabetes and hypercholesterolemia, smoking ($V_{3(X-Y)}$), age, physical exercise/activity\cite{mandolesi2018effects}, body mass index (BMI), use of multivitamin supplement\cite{grima2012effects}, alcohol drinking \cite{brennan2020long} ($V_{4(XZY)}$), and frequency of sunscreen use ($V_{7(X-{}-)}$).
-We encoded these assumptions into the DAG in figure \ref{fig2}.
-Note that we allow correlation between covariate sets through the unmeasured common cause $U$ on the DAG.
+We included the following covariates in our analysis, with their corresponding covariate set indicated in parentheses: family history of CVD ($V_{1(-{}-Y)}$), energy intake, baseline hypertension, diabetes and hypercholesterolemia, smoking, marital status ($V_{3(X-Y)}$), age, physical exercise/activity\cite{liu2002prospective, mandolesi2018effects}, body mass index (BMI), use of multivitamin supplements\cite{liu2002prospective, grima2012effects}, alcohol intake \cite{brennan2020long}, depression status\cite{mcdermott2009meta,van2007depression}, sleep duration\cite{ma2020association,hoevenaar2011sleep}($V_{4(XZY)}$), and frequency of sunscreen use ($V_{7(X-{}-)}$).
+We encoded these assumptions into the DAG in Figure \ref{fig2}.
+We allow correlation between covariate sets through the unmeasured common cause $U$.
 For example, physical exercise and fiber intake could be correlated due to an unmeasured common cause related to healthy lifestyle.
-In addition, note that sunscreen use here technically does not cause change in fiber intake therefore the direct arrow in DAG 7 in figure \ref{fig1} is now replaced by the backdoor path through the $U$ (e.g. healthy lifestyle) connecting $V_{7(X-{}-)}$ and $X$.
-Despite this change, $V_{7(X-{}-)}$ still has the defining features that it is not a direct cause of cardiovascular event and that it is independent of measurement error (conditional on covariates that cause measurement error).
-Furthermore, by considering sleep duration and depression as $V_{2(-ZY)}$, we are assuming that conditional on $V_{3(X-Y)}$ and $V_{4(XZY)}$, these variables are independent of the unmeasured covariate $U$, $V_{7(X-{}-)}$, and the true exposure $X$.
+Note that sunscreen use cannot reasonably be assumed to directly cause changes in fiber intake.
+Therefore, we show the backdoor path through the unmeasured $U$ (e.g. healthy lifestyle), connecting $V_{7(X-{}-)}$ and $X$.
+In this way, sunscreen use has the essential feature that it is not a direct cause of cardiovascular incidence and that it is conditionally independent of measurement error.
+See section 7 of the SM for more details.

 \usetikzlibrary{shapes,decorations,arrows,calc,arrows.meta,fit,positioning}